Michele-Zhu/Digital-Twin-Dataset/README.md

 - **carrier frequency**: carrier frequency used for simulation;
 - **max paths depth**: max paths depth in terms of number of interactions with the environment;
 - **sampled paths num**: number of sampled paths, referring to the 'fibonacci' method in Sionna; exponential notation has been used;
-- **interaction types**: types of enabled interactions with the environment (among LOS, refraction, diffraction and scattering);
+- **interaction types**: types of enabled interactions with the environment (among LOS, refraction, diffraction, and scattering);
 - **saved paths limi**t: max. number of saved paths for each grid point;
-- **grid resolution**: spatial resolution of the receivers grid in terms of horizontal and vertical distance (in meters) between two contiguous grid points (in grid-based simulations);
+- **grid resolution**: spatial resolution of the receiver's grid in terms of horizontal and vertical distance (in meters) between two contiguous grid points (in grid-based simulations);
 - **grid_height**: height of the simulation grid (in grid-based simulations).

 ### SUMO simulation parameters